About Me

 Being a “YouTuber” is anything but easy.
 For me, the channel took 10 months of almost-weekly videos to get 300 subscribers, until the video about COVID pushed me to over 1000.
 Another 9 months went by and I was at about 3000 subs, and it took this video about Dream cheating in Minecraft speedrun to push me over 10,000, and since then, I reached 100k subs, and received a play button from YouTube, and I do sincerely thank my subscribers for helping me reach this goal.

-It is a constant struggle on YouTube to optimize titles and thumbnails, because there are so many videos you can watch on the home page, all of them trying to catch your attention.
+It is a constant struggle on YouTube to optimise titles and thumbnails, because there are so many videos you can watch on the home page, all of them trying to catch your attention.
 For me, it is not about the money brought from the views, but the innate desire for recognition when you put in blood, sweat, and tears into a project.

 What’s next?